A quantum-kinetic treatment for internal dynamics of multilevel atomic systems moving through a target matter

 \parbox{13cm}{ { Joint Institute for Nuclear Research, Dubna, Moscow Region, 141980 Russia}

 { {\bf Abstract.} The quantum mechanical consideration of a passage of relativistic elementary atoms (EA) through a target matter is given.
-A quantum-kinetic equation for the density matrix describing their internal state evolution at EA rest frame is derived.\/}
+A set of quantum-kinetic equations for the density matrix elements\, describing their internal state evolution at EA rest frame is derived.\/}

 }

 \rm